 Personal data is any information relating to a living individual who can be directly or indirectly identified from it.
 This could include keeping records, or using data for direct marketing.

 Fundraisers must ensure that they have an appropriate legal basis to use personal data, including when they contact supporters.
-There are six legal bases for processing personal data For more information on these, please see the ICO’s guidance.
+There are six legal bases for processing personal data For more information on these, please see guidance from the Information Commissioners Office.

 For the public

 Under GDPR, you have many legal rights over the way your personal data is used.
 You can find out more about these rights and how they relate to you on the ICO’s guidance pages.